 The best place to start is the brief.

 The brief’s where you specified what you needed the creative work to do.
-You need to check the creative ideas deliver against it.
+You should check the creative ideas deliver against it.

 There’s 3 areas to focus on in the feedback :-